SS Nerissa (1926): Survival and rescue

 The First Radio Officer was on duty when the first torpedo hit.
 Both the Second and Third Radio Officers rushed to the wireless cabin.
 They continually resent the distress signal with the ship's SOS position.
 All three men perished with their sinking ship.

 When Nerissa sank about 2200 m to the ocean floor, the four Carley floats on the sun deck floated free.
 Only six of her eight lifeboats escaped her grip: No. 1 capsized; No. 5 capsized; No. 6 upright but flooded; No. 7 upright and two other capsized lifeboats.
 These final two capsized lifeboats probably broke free as Nerissa sank beneath the surface.
 Two of her four large rafts also floated free off the wreck.

 At 01:50 GMT 1 May, RAF Coastal Command (502 Squadron) Armstrong Whitworth Whitney patrol aircraft departed from RAF Lamavady, near Londonderry, in search of Nerissa.
 The aircraft arrived at the SOS position at 02:54 GMT and dropped flares and saw that the destroyer was already in the area.
 The aircraft commenced an anti-submarine search.
-It was not until three hours later, at 05:42, that the aircraft sighted "six lifeboats and six rafts" which had been carried north by the Gulf Steam into its search area.
+It was not until three hours later, at 05:42, that the aircraft sighted "six lifeboats and six rafts" which had been carried north by the Gulf Stream into its search area.
 The aircraft flew south to Veteran (05:50) and visually signaled "Survivors of torpedoed ship 13 miles to north'".

 A position error in Nerissas repeated distress signals likely caused a delay of more than three hours in the rescue of the remaining survivors and further loss of life.
 The evidence suggests that the ship's Dead Reckoning (DR) plot maintained in the wireless cabin had not been updated after the ship's position was more accurately established by the Officer of the Watch's celestial fix at 21:25 GMT.
 As a result, the SOS position included in the repeated transmitted distress message was incorrect by about 15.5 nmi northwest of the actual sunk position.
 At about 08:00 GMT, Veteran was alongside the boats and rafts of the remaining survivors.
 Veteran did not stop or put down lifeboats for fear of attack.
 She moved as slow as possible, put a scramble net down and urged survivors to climb aboard.
 However, most Nerissa survivors were so cold and wasted that they had to be helped up the scramble nets.
 At 08:15 all remaining 84 survivors were picked up at position 56°15'N 10°20'W by Veteran.
 The survivors had spent ten hours in or clinging to lifeboats, and rafts before being rescued.